ANoDE85/PyTRASCU/README.md

-# PyTR7SCU
+# PyTRASCU
-Tomb Raider Legend SCU (Python)
+Tomb Raider: Anniversary SCU (Lite)

-This is a simple startup utility for Tomb Raider: Legend.
+This is a simple startup utility for Tomb Raider: Anniversary.

-It allows users to start the game with a specific level / and or outfit as well as several debug options (most of them don't work correctly, though).
+It allows users to start the game with a specific level / checkpoint and/or outfit as well as several debug options (most of them don't work correctly, though).

 ## Build Requirements